nuclei

 Input Data

-Nuclei expects input data as a file containing newline-separated URLs or hosts to scan.
-This is crucial for directing the scanning process effectively.
-For example, an input file might look like:
+Nuclei requires a target input file formatted as newline-separated URLs or hosts to scan.
+This input is essential for directing the scanning process.
+An example input format may include:

 https://example1.com